Letractively/typhoonae.redis/README.rst

   $ bin/dev_appserver --use_redis parts/google_appengine/demos/guestbook/

-A Redis server should be listening on port 6379.
+Important: The Redis server must be listening on port 6379.

+The Datastore Redis stub also supports the SDK's bulkloader.
+Thus it should be possible to restore downloaded data into your local running application.

 Contributing